Lai Lok-yi

-Chris Lai Lok-yi (born 15 June 1980) is a Hong Kong actor and host contracted to TVB.
+Chris Lai Lok-yi (born 15 June 1980) is a Hong Kong actor, host and producer contracted to TVB.

 Lai is best known for playing John Ma in the TVB sitcom Come Home Love from 2012 to 2015.
 In 2018, he was nominated for TVB Anniversary Award for Best Actor for his performance as Elvis Yip in the family drama Who Wants a Baby?.

 Background

 Lai Lok-yi was born on 15 June 1980 in Hong Kong in a very poor family with 5 members including himself, his parents, an elder brother and a younger brother; he is the middle child.
 He grew up living in a small flat in Hong Kong.
 Lai’s father worked very hard to buy a truck for delivery, which helped improve the life of his family.
 However, at 11 years old, his father died from cancer.
 After his death, his and his family's lives worsened.
 His mother worked 2 jobs, an office cleaner and a street vendor, while raising her children.
 In high school, he started working various part-time jobs in hopes to support his family.
 He even worked as a docker in 2 big supermarkets in Hong Kong and taught children to earn money.

 After graduating from Tung Wah Group of Hospitals Yau Tze Tin Memorial College, Lai worked in a bank.
 After much pressure, he resigned.
 Lai signed up for TVB's Artiste Training School in 2001.
 After 3 unsuccessful interviews, he was eventually chosen due a close resemblance of the late music star Danny Chan.